sompt22/sompt22.github.io/index.md

 ## License

 The annotations of SOMPT22 are licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0 "Creative Commons Attribution 4.0 License").
 The dataset of SOMPT22 is available for non-commercial research purposes only.
-All videos and images of DanceTrack are obtained from the Internet.
+All videos and images of SOMPT22 are obtained from the Internet.